 1. Deliver Meals

 The first on our list is not truly a work-from-home job.
 However, it provides a lucrative opportunity to earn additional income.
 The on-demand space has grown in recent years, and offers an excellent chance to earn money.

 DoorDash is one of the top on-demand apps in the space.
-Postmates specializes in meal delivery, but you can deliver other items, including:
+DoorDash specializes in meal delivery.

 As long as you can pass a background check, have a reliable car, and a newer smartphone you can deliver for DoorDash.
-The best part of working for Postmates is you can create your own schedule and work when you prefer.
+The best part of working for DoorDash is you can create your own schedule and work when you prefer.

-The app is available nationwide and offers the chance to earn up to $25 per hour, including tips.
-Read our Postmates review to learn more about this opportunity.
+The app is available nationwide and pay varies depending on numerous factors.
+Read our Doordash review to learn more about this opportunity.